davidson-ben/davidson-ben.github.io/content/authors/admin/_index.md

     awarder: University of Wisconsin - Madison, Department of Civil & Environmental Engineering
     icon: ''
     summary: |
-      Received the _Becker Travel Award_ from the Civil and Environmental Engineering Department at the University of Wisconsin-Madison to attend APS-DFD in 2022, IAGLR Annual Meeting in 2023, and YCSECA in 2024.
+      Received the _Becker Travel Award_ from the Civil and Environmental Engineering Department at the University of Wisconsin-Madison to attend APS-DFD in 2022, IAGLR Annual Meeting in 2023, YCSEC-A in 2024, and CoPartCoFlow in 2025.
   - title: Student Research Grants Competition
     url: ''
     date: '2024-02-01'